This post was updated using the Gutenberg Editor version 4.6.1

 Viewing or Printing A Calendar For Any Year

 If you want to view or print a calendar you may need to install a Portable Document Format (PDF) file reader browser add-on.
+However you might find your browser can deal with PDF files regardless.

-Installing A PDF File Reader Bowser Add-on
+Installing A PDF File Reader Browser Add-on

 A browser add-on for viewing PDF files may need to be installed on your computing device.
 You can get Adobe Reader DC for Microsoft Windows PC’s and maybe for Mac’s from Adobe by following the link from the web logo below: